bobbie7wei1998/egaz-pool/README.md

     // Try to get new job from node in this interval "blockRefreshInterval": "120ms",
     "stateUpdateInterval": "3s",
-    // Require this share difficulty from miners "difficulty": 2000000000,
+    // Require this share difficulty from miners (number is counted by hash) "difficulty": 2000000000,

     /* Reply error to miner instead of job if redis is unavailable.